 Why You May Never Want to Convert to a Roth at All

 There are many compelling reasons to convert your accounts to a Roth.
 However, there are some important reasons why you might want to hold off.
 There are also reasons you might consider not converting at all.

 - You’ll be in a permanently lower tax bracket than your current one.
 If you’re in (or planning to be in) the 28% or higher bracket, you should probably look at what your life will look like when RMDs hit.
 More likely than not, you’ll be in the 15% bracket, or fairly close to it.
 Do you really want to pay higher taxes now, just to avoid a 15% tax hit down the line?

 - You might choose to take distributions before RMDs hit.
-There’s a nice window of opportunity between the ages of 59 1/2 and 70 1/2, where you can, but don’t have to take distributions.
+There’s a nice window of opportunity between the ages of 59 ½ and 70 1/2, where you can, but don’t have to take distributions.
 If this window of opportunity aligns with your retirement goals, you may find that taking distributions might allow you to retire at an earlier age.
 After all, it’s taxed in the same manner as your wages are…except you’ve already earned this money.
-Or, you can always look at this period as opportunity to maximize Roth conversions at a lower tax bracket.
+You can always look at this period as an opportunity to maximize Roth conversions at a lower tax bracket.